 Get Experience in Architectural Design

-Classroom assignments and projects in the Architectural Technology and Building Sciences program simulate tasks that would likely take place in an office setting or the design studios of a five-year professional program.
+Classroom assignments and projects in the Architectural Technology program simulate tasks that would likely take place in an office setting or the design studios of a five-year professional program.
 In this program, you'll experience all aspects of the architectural profession from programming and schematic designs to contract documents and site visits.

 Classroom Assignments and Projects